-And that's what today's post is all about: simple ways to use delicious meat alternatives and flavor-enhancing ingredients that can take the place of meat or that you can even mix in with meat to make a little meat go a long way.
+And that's what today's article is all about: simple ways to use delicious meat alternatives and flavor-enhancing ingredients that can take the place of meat or that you can even mix in with meat to make a little meat go a long way.
 Plus I'll share a recipe with you for vegan (and really tasty!) “meat” crumbles.

 Let’s start with one of my favorites…